A short distance north of Stroudsburg, Pennsylvania, is one of the most impressive and easiest-to-reach waterfalls in the Poconos: Resica Falls.

 This is the type of project that I love to see the local and state government funding.
-Since this waterfall is on private property, and especially because it’s on property for a kid’s camp, it wouldn’t be surprising for it to be off limits.
+Since this waterfall is on private property, and especially because it’s on the property for a kid’s camp, it wouldn’t be surprising for it to be off-limits.
 Fortunately, though, this gem is open to the public.

 So, the next time you are in the Poconos or hiking in the Delaware Water Gap National Recreation Area, don’t miss the beautiful Resica Falls.